Chassis & Suspension

 Suspension Upgrades, Round 1

-After considering my options, I settled on a set of Sport Springs from the German manufacturer H&R. All performance springs will lower a car to some extent, and the H&R's provided a fairly moderate 1.5" drop all the way around.
-I would have preferred even less drop, but all the springs available at the time that offered less were either a bit too brutal for my preference (e.g. '00 Cobra R springs) or a little too soft (e.g. the Steeda Sport springs).
-The H&R Sport Springs are progressive up front (700 - 760 lbs/in) and linear out back (685 lbs/in), which made for a decent ride on less than perfect public roads.
-Although these rates are stiffer than those of the car's stock springs, which had been 500 lb/in in front and 470 in the rear, the progressive fronts did an excellent job of mitigating the increased bump harshness.
-(The OEM Cobra springs had been linear rate.)
+After considering my options, I settled on a set of Sport Springs from the German manufacturer H&R. All performance springs will lower a car to some extent, and the H&R's provided a moderate 1.5" drop all the way around.
+I would have preferred less drop, but all the springs available at the time that offered less were either a bit too stiff for my preference (e.g. '00 Cobra R springs) or a little too soft (e.g. the Steeda Sport springs).

 Let's face it.
 Slamming a vehicle is just plain ignorant from any standpoint, and anybody who does so merely to make his ride look "dope" is a moron who should be sterilized in an effort to help clean up the gene pool.
 Yo!
 Home Boy!
 A vehicle is a dynamic entity.
 As such, its intrinsic value is grounded primarily in how well it goes, turns, and stops.
 Modifications performed to any vehicle that undermine those dynamic capabilities are simply retarded, regardless of the motivation.
 With all things automotive, form follows FUNCTION!
 Besides, when your car's undercarriage is banging and scraping all over the pavement, it doesn't look dope, just DOPEY - and so do you.